What is the next durable customer relationship that the market is missing?

 What was the true opportunity cost here?

-Update: the answers in this Twitter thread clarified the value in the trade, though not the opportunity cost imposed by insurance regulators.
+Update: the answers in this Twitter thread clarified the value in the trade, namely the no-collateral provision and the chance to originate GS preferreds at excellent terms.
+Still no answer to Schroeder’s point about the opportunity cost imposed by insurance regulators.